-Note: if you're working on a department machine, use go1.13 instead of go for all the following commands (e.g., go1.13 get or go1.13 test).
+Note: if you're working on a department machine, use go1.17 instead of go for all the following commands (e.g., go1.17 get or go1.17 test).

 We are using GitHub Classroom for this project.
-Check out the piazza post for the invitation link.
+Check out the Assignments page for the invitation link.

-It would automatically create a repository for you which contains the stencil code.
-Each team only needs one repository.
-One of your team member should create the team and invite the other member.
-The name of the team should be cslogin1-cslogin2.
+GitHub Classroom will automatically create a repository for you which contains the stencil code.
+Each team only needs one repository, so only one group member should create the team, and subsequently invite the other group member.
+The team name should be cslogin1-cslogin2.
 You should not invite any other users to your team or share your repository outside your team.
-It might take GitHub Classroom up to 5 minutes to set up the repo.
-So be patient.
-Let us know if GitHub reports an error.
+It might take GitHub Classroom up to 5 minutes to set up the repo, so be patient, but let us know if GitHub reports an error!
+For a detailed walkthrough of using teams in GitHub Classroom, please see the Github Classroom Setup Guide.